 I was able to find finely chopped pistachios in the store, but if you can’t find them then you will have to chop them yourself.
 You can use either roasted and shelled salted or unsalted.
 Place the whole pistachios in a blender or food processor and chop until finely chopped, but not powder.

 For this recipe you can use either a food processor, stand mixer or by hand.
 In the bowl whisk together the flour, sugar, baking powder, chopped pistachios and salt add the butter and egg and pulse, beat with the flat beater or fork until combined.
 The dough should be soft but not sticky.

-Roll the dough into small golfball size balls, lightly flatten with a fork and sprinkle with some chopped pistachios.
+Roll the dough into small golfball size balls, place on the prepared baking sheets and lightly flatten with a fork and sprinkle with some chopped pistachios.

 While the oven is pre-heating chill the cookies, bake until golden around the edges, let the cookies cool on the cookie sheet for approximately 15 minutes, then move to a wire rack to cool completely.